Can a Computer Generate a Truly Random Numbers?

 A video discussing “what is random“?

-FACT: Neither computers or humans can be random, we are both deterministic machines.
-In both cases, this is because of our hard wiring and programming.
-One can argue that nature isn’t deterministic at a quantum level; this is why we measure random events like atomic decay to get random “seed” numbers.
+FACT: Some argue that neither computers or humans can be random, and that both are deterministic machines.
+In both cases, the argument is that humans and computers lack the ability to be truly random due to their hard wiring and programming (a human, like a computer, can only draw from what it knows, and thus it is to an extent predictable).
+One can argue that nature isn’t deterministic at a quantum level however.
+And, this is why we measure random events like atomic decay to get random “seed” numbers.

 Random Numbers Simplified